 Regular attendance is extremely important.
 Every student is expected to attend each day of school except when illness or some other condition beyond his/her control prevents attendance.
 A note or phone call from parents is required.
-Students are expected to make up work missed.
-Students that are habitually absent from school without valid reason may be suspended from school.
+Students are expected to make up any work missed.
+Students that are habitually absent from school without valid reason may be referred to the juvenile office and a hotline report will be made.
 Students absent from school without the knowledge or consent of parents or guardians, or students leaving school during any session without the consent of the principal, shall be considered truants.
-Truants will automatically receive a day of Saturday School.
-If truancy occurs a second time, out of school suspension will occur.